 - remove the rabri in a bowl and serve it later with the malpuas. refrigerate if not using it immediately.

-tips and suggestions for malpua recipe:
+tips for making malpua recipe:

 - for a low fat version, you can also cook the malpuas like pancakes by just adding a bit of oil or ghee.